Sentinel Waggon Works: Alley & MacLellan, Sentinel Works, Jessie Street Glasgow

 Alley & MacLellan was founded in 1875 and was based in Polmadie, Glasgow.
 This company continued in operation until the 1950s.
 Initially manufacturing valves and compressors for steam engines, and later whole steamships, Alley & MacLellan acquired Simpson and Bibby of Horsehay, Shropshire, manufacturer of steam-powered road vehicles, in 1903.
 They began producing steam road vehicles in 1905 and in 1906 introduced a five-ton vertical-boiler steam wagon, which featured a two-cylinder undertype engine and chain drive.

-Around 1915, Alley & McLellan moved the steam wagon production to a new factory to Shrewsbury and it continued under a separate company (see below), and in 1918 the company also opened a third factory in Worcester specialising in valve manufacture.
+Around 1915, Alley & McLellan moved the steam wagon production to a new factory in Shrewsbury and it continued under a separate company (see below), and in 1918 the company also opened a third factory in Worcester specialising in valve manufacture.
 Both factory buildings were prefabricated in Glasgow for local assembly and in both cases core Scottish employees transferred to the new sites.

 Alley & MacLellan continued to operate in the original Sentinel Works in Jessie Street, Glasgow until the 1950s.
 They produced a wide range of engineering products including compressors, valves, etc. The 'Sentinel' name continued to be used for the products of the original Glasgow works until the mid 20th Century.